-HORIZONTAL AND POWER
+HORIZONTAL, CALIBRATOR, AND POWER

-44a.
+34a.
 A AND B TIME/DIV AND DELAY TIME-A TIME/DIV switch (clear plastic skirt) selects the sweep rate of the A Sweep circuit for A sweep only operation and selects the basic delay time (to be used by the DELAY-TIME POSITION control) for delayed sweep operation.
 B TIME/DIV switch (pull out and rotate to unlock) selects the sweep rate for the B Sweep circuit for delayed sweep operation only.
 A VAR control must be in the calibrated detent for calibrated A Sweep rates.
 When both TIME/DIV switches are fully counterclockwise to the X-Y position, the horizontal (X-axis) display is the CH 1 input.

-44b.
-DM44 A AND B TIME/DIV AND DELAY TIME- The controls operate in the same manner as 37a above.
+34b.
+DM44 A AND B TIME/DIV AND DELAY TIME-The controls operate in the same manner as 37a above.
 The A TIME/DIV switch also controls the TIME lamps and decimal point location when the DM44 is in the TIME or 1/TIME MODE.

-45. FINE/POSITION-Positions the display horizontally for A sweep and B Sweep or on the X-axis in the X-Y mode.

-46. X10 MAG-Increases displayed sweep rate by a factor of 10.
+- 35. FINE/POSITION-Positions the display horizontally for A sweep and B sweep or on the X-axis (horizontally) in the X-Y mode. - 36.
+X10 MAG-Increases displayed sweep rate by a factor of 10.
 It extends fastest sweep rate to 1 nanosecond/division.
 The magnified sweep is the center division of the unmagnified display (0.5 division either side of the center graticule line).

-47. VAR-Provides continuously variable sweep rates between the calibrated settings of the A TIME/DIV switch.
+- 37. VAR-Provides continuously variable sweep rates between the calibrated settings of the A TIME/DIV switch.
 It extends the slowest A Sweep rate to at least 1.25 seconds/division.
 The A Sweep rate is calibrated when the control is set fully clockwise to the calibrated detent.
 Must be in the detent position to make accurate differential time measurements.
-On instruments equipped with a DM44 the VAR control must be in the detent position to make accurate measurements in the TIME and 1/TIME functions.

-48. UNCAL Lamp-Indicates the A Sweep rate is uncalibrated (VAR control out of the calibrated detent).
+On instruments equipped with a DM44 the VAR control must be in the detent position to make accurate measurements in the TIME and 1/TIME functions. - 38.
+UNCAL Lamp-Indicates the A Sweep rate is uncalibrated (VAR control out of the calibrated detent). - 39.
+X10 MAG Lamp-Indicates that the X10 magnifier is on. - 40a.
+DELAY TIME POSITION-Provides variable sweep delay to more than 10 times the delay time indicated by the A TIME/DIV switch. - 40b.

-Fig. 7.
-Horizontal and power controls, connectors, and indicators.

-49. X10 MAG Lamp-Indicates that the X10 magnifier is on.

-50a.
-DELAY TIME POSITION-Provides variable sweep delay to more than 10 times the delay time indicated by the A TIME/DIV switch.

-50b.
 DM44 DELAY TIME POSITION-Operates in the same manner as 41a.
 Also, when the DM44 is in the TIME or 1/TIME function, this control operates in conjunction with the Δ TIME control.
 The DELAY TIME POSITION control moves both the reference point and the time-measurement point.
 The Δ TIME control moves only the time-measurement point.
 With the time-measurement point to the left of the reference point the Readout indicates a negative time difference.

 You can modify your instrument to make the DELAY TIME POSITION control move only the reference point.
 The procedure for making this modification is located in the Operating Information section of the DM44 Service manual.
-51. POWER-Turns instrument power on and off.